Animal Kingdom Genie+ Priorities & Lightning Lane Ride Ranks

 The majority of guests staying the whole day at Animal Kingdom won’t need Genie+ except on those 10/10 crowd days…and even then it’s not strictly necessary.
 Wait times drop a lot in the last 3 hours of the day, and we’ve yet to have any problem accomplishing every major ride at Animal Kingdom via standby in a full day.
 (The trickier part is occupying the middle of the day when lines are at their worst.)

-Where Genie+ is most useful for Animal Kingdom is when only spending a half day–the morning–there and bouncing to Epcot, Hollywood Studios, or Magic Kingdom for the evening.
-Since Genie+ offers minimal value at both DAK and Epcot, it makes a ton of sense to combine a Genie+ day at those two parks.
+Where Genie+ is most useful for Animal Kingdom is when arriving late and leaving early before bouncing to Epcot, Hollywood Studios, or Magic Kingdom for the evening.
+Since Genie+ offers minimal value at both DAK, it makes a ton of sense to combine a Genie+ day here with the other parks.

 How would you rank your ride priorities using Genie+ and Lightning Lanes in Animal Kingdom?
-Surprised by any of the rankings in our top 5, that Na’vi River Journey and Kilimanjaro Safaris are tied for the #1 spot, or is this all pretty obvious?
+Surprised by any of the rankings in our top 5, that the explorer Minnie & Mickey Mouse meet & greet ranks so highly, or is this all pretty obvious?
 Are you planning on buying Genie+ or skipping it?
 Will you use it on a DAK-only day, or exclusively when Park Hopping to Epcot?
 Do you agree or disagree with our rankings?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!